 Since it also repels negative energy, I’ll drink a cup of it when I’m visualizing binding a bad influence in my life.
 I do these sorts of spells to ward off soul-sucker types who are always complaining, secretly thrilled when others fail, etc. You know the type.
 The grounds or beans could also be used in your ritual, but why would you pass up the opportunity to have an another cup?

-How do you use coffee in your rituals and spells?
+How do you use coffee in witchcraft and spells?
 Tell me in the comments.